- October 6, 2017

 Opinion: Google Shows its True Colors and They’re All Green

 I believe this is another update to Google search products that is aimed at profiting the company at the expense of businesses.
 There have been a lot of updates in the last two years from increasing the size of ads to eliminating the right side ads.
-Here’s what I think Google should do for Adwords customers.
+Here’s what I think Google should do for Google Ads customers.

 Google Should Have Provided More Warning